Adam-Alive/camden-curling-club/TESTING.md

 This can be used for both "fixed" and "unresolved" issues.

 ## Bugs

-**PRO TIP**: screenshots of bugs are extremely helpful, and go a long way!

 - JS Uncaught ReferenceError: `foobar` is undefined/not defined